 Unique constraints are also referenced by the foreign key.
 It can be used when someone wants to enforce constraints on a column and a group of columns which is not a primary key.
 Unlike the primary key, it generates the non-clustered index.
 Non-clustered indexes have a distinct structure from the data rows.
-Each key-value entry in a non-clustered index has a pointer to the data row that contains the key value.
+Each key-value entry in it points to the data row that contains the key value hence it uses pointers.

 Key Differences Between Primary key and Unique key